VernonGrant/gnu-c-language-manual/markdown/Floating-Constants.md

 Thus, '`1500.0`', '`15e2`', '`15e+2`',
 '`15.0e2`', '`1.5e+3`', '`.15e4`', and
 '`15000e-1`' are six ways of writing a floating-point number whose value is 1500.
-They are all equivalent.
+They are all equivalent in principle.

 Here are more examples with decimal points: